We count some of Australia's most passionate UNCITRAL advocates amongst our ranks. Find out more about our leadership below.

 In her role at UNCCA, Cari-Dee oversees the organisation's financial management and ensures its compliance with regulatory requirements.

-Jagpreet manages UNCCA's marketing and communications portfolio and is a Director of UNCCA.
-He is currently based in Perth, Australia, where he is a Lawyer with Clifford Chance and part of the firm's market-leading Litigation & Dispute Resolution practice.
+Jagpreet manages UNCCA's marketing and communications portfolio.
+He is currently based in Perth, Australia, where he is an Associate with Clifford Chance and part of the firm's market-leading International Arbitration Group.

 In similar vein to other UNCCA members, Jagpreet's interest in UNCCA stems from completing an internship with UNCITRAL RCAP in South Korea in 2016.
 He has been involved with UNCCA since returning to Australia thereafter (2017).
 Jagpreet is passionate about all things international law related, with a special focus on international trade, investment and dispute settlement, owing to earlier his current practice and earlier internship experiences spanning London (WilmerHale) and Hong Kong (HKIAC).
 Jagpreet also holds an interest in international criminal law, having completed a six-month internship at the United Nations Extraordinary Chambers in the Courts of Cambodia (2016).